Blog 4: How GenAI Works

 How Generative AI Works and How It Fails

-ㅤㅤYes, if publishers had an incentive to let AI companies use their work for data-training, they would have more freedom to choose whether or not their work is going to be used for reasons they don’t want.
+So, can the market solve this problem?
+Yes, if publishers had an incentive to let AI companies use their work for data-training, they would have more freedom to choose whether or not their work is going to be used for reasons they don’t want.
 A possible solution would be to have some sort of indication on whether or not a publisher’s work is public domain, or if they do not want their creative work stolen.

-ㅤㅤUpdating copyright law could potentially benefit the sanctity of people’s creative work.
+Updating copyright law could potentially benefit the sanctity of people’s creative work.
 Reinterpreting current law in the context of AI would also help specify what they could mean for AI.
 There are currently many loopholes that LLM’s exploit to get more data for their models.
 Making more concrete laws is increasingly necessary, with AI advancing at a rapid pace.

-ㅤㅤHolding LLM’s accountable for plagiarism (albeit difficult), could help restore the public’s view of AI, and also make sure that people’s creative work is protected.
+Holding LLM’s accountable for plagiarism (albeit difficult), could help restore the public’s view of AI, and also make sure that people’s creative work is protected.
 There could also be more regulation on what things can be generated.
 If a model can label something, it could potentially figure out whether or not it is something ethical (such as deepfakes).

-I included this question because I think AI plagiarism is more in depth than meets the eye.
+These are important questions because I think AI plagiarism is more in depth than meets the eye.
 If you ask AI to generate something for a project and you use the generated picture, it is most likely plagiarism of someone else’s work.
 However, using AI to just generate ideas might seem ethical, but it’s similar to reading someone else’s essay and then writing your own essay heavily inspired by theirs.
 You end up using someone else’s work to heavily influence your work, leading to problems of plagiarism.